SamRouse123/PersonalProject/README.md

-# PersonalProject
+# Personal Project
-for 12 month review
+for 12 month review.

+Will add any data science projects I complete.